Kennesaw State volleyball has announced the hiring of Garrett Bitter, head coach Keith Schunzel announced on Tuesday, February 6.

 Fletcher then spent 2008 with the Jackrabbits before playing professional volleyball in Austria in 2009.

 Since her return to Georgia, Fletcher has been heavily involved in the club volleyball scene, serving as a director of the non-travel teams at Cobb Atlanta Juniors.

-Fletcher’s accomplishments in the classroom are just as impressive as her accolades on the volleyball court, earning a master’s degree in Sociology from Western Kentucky University.
-Fletcher is now currently seeking a doctoral degree in International Conflict Management from Kennesaw State.
+Fletcher’s accomplishments in the classroom are just as impressive as her accolades on the volleyball court, earning a master’s degree in Sociology from Western Kentucky University and earning her doctoral degree in International Conflict Management from Kennesaw State.

 Volunteer Assistant Coach

 Briana Schunzel became the Kennesaw State volleyball volunteer assistant before the 2015 season.